About Eads

 The Eads Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Shelby County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Eads, Tennessee residents are available through the local police department and authorized providers in Shelby County.
+Fingerprinting services for Eads, Tennessee residents are available through local police (where present) and authorized providers in Shelby County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Shelby County Sheriff's Office for scheduling and fees.

 To register to vote in Eads, Tennessee, residents can register online through the Tennessee Secretary of State's website, by mail, or in person at the Shelby County elections office.
 Tennessee requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Tennessee Secretary of State's voter lookup tool.
 For local municipal elections in Eads, contact the Shelby County Clerk's office for schedules and ballot information.